Home > Environmental Health > Lead Inspection

 - CDC's (Center for Disease Control) "Lead Paint Safety-A Field Guide for Painting, Home Maintenance, and Renovation Work" in English and Spanish.

 - EPA's (Environmental Protection Agency) "The Lead-based Paint Pre-Renovation Education Rule" (English version only is available).
-This brochure is important because Indiana has established special requirements (found at IC 13-17-14-12 & 326 IAC 23-5) for all persons doing remodeling, renovation, and maintenance work in such an Indiana home or child-occupied facility built before 1960.
+This brochure is important because the EPA has established special requirements (found at IC 13-17-14-12 & 326 IAC 23-5) for all persons doing remodeling, renovation, and maintenance work in homes or child-occupied facility built before 1960.
 This brochure outlines the requirements for contractors, property managers, and others who perform renovations for compensation in residential housing that may contain lead-based paint.
 If the home was built before 1978, you must provide written notice of lead-based paint hazards to the owner and occupant before work begins.
-This brochure also contains sample forms to be used to 1) notify tenants of upcoming renovations and 2) confirm tenants receipt of EPA's "Protect Your Family From Lead In Your Home" in applicable renovations.
+This brochure also contains sample forms to 1) notify tenants of upcoming renovations and 2) confirm tenants receipt of EPA's "Protect Your Family From Lead In Your Home" in applicable renovations.

 These brochures are also available at the HUD website below.
 These forms are not copyrighted so they may be copied and distributed freely.